Unallocated/UAS-Sign/README.md

 Suported HTTP Methods
 ---------------------
+###Client Methods
+The table below shows methods the server will respond to from any client.
 | Method | Target                  | Response                        | Result                                                            |
 |--------|-------------------------|---------------------------------|-------------------------------------------------------------------|
 | POST   | [server]/message/new    | 201 with all message attributes | A new message is written to the sign and assigned a new uuid.     |